The Violent Abuse of Women in 17th and 18th Century Britain (Hardback)

 |Other formats available||Price|

-This work records the many kinds of violent physical and verbal abuse perpetrated against women in Britain and her colonies, both domestically and under the law, during two centuries when huge strides in human knowledge and civilisation were being made in every other sphere of human activity, but social and legal attitudes to women and their punishment remained firmly embedded in the medieval.
+This work records the many kinds of violent physical and verbal abuse perpetrated against women in Britain and her colonies, both domestically and under the law, during two centuries when huge strides in human knowledge and civilisation were being made in every other sphere of human activity.

 I did not realize how badly women were regarded in that time, so I do appreciate the work the author put into this book.GoodReads, Lillian